 However, while PINNs are successful in solving inverse and forward problems for a single physical system, they are not well suited for learning from large datasets containing many realizations of the same underlying physics but with varying parameters, see e.g. \cite{torres2025adaptivephysicsinformedneuralnetworks}.
 For instance, consider modeling the motion of many pendulums with different lengths and masses.
 The governing equations (simple harmonic oscillator with gravity as restoring force) are identical for each pendulum, but the parameters (masses and pendula lengths) change from one system to another.
 A traditional PDE-based PINN would need to be retrained for each realization or handle all parameter sets simultaneously within a single PDE-constrained optimization, which is computationally prohibitive.

 To address this limitation, we propose to introduce auxiliary physically-redundant information in losses (APRIL), which retains the PINN philosophy of embedding physics into the training process, but in a way that scales efficiently to datasets with many distinct realizations of the same physical system.
 APRIL augments the standard output-target loss with auxiliary terms derived from known physical redundancy relations between network outputs.
-This idea was already introduced in \cite{diclemente2025explainableautoencoderneutronstar}, where the same concept was applied to estimating the parameters of neutron stars' (NS) equation of state (EoS).
+This is a follow up in-depth study to a concept noted by \cite{diclemente2025explainableautoencoderneutronstar}, where an autoencoder architecture was applied to estimating the parameters of neutron stars' (NS) equation of state (EoS).
 Here, we expand the mathematical demonstration that these extra terms do not shift the location of the true minimum of the loss function.
 Instead, they reshape the loss landscape, sharpening the global physical minimum and guiding optimization toward physically valid solutions.
-This approach is not intended to replace PDE-based PINNs, but rather to complement them for parameter estimation tasks involving large datasets of multiple systems governed by the same physics.